HidKim/SurvPP/README.md

 Released under "SOFTWARE LICENSE AGREEMENT FOR EVALUATION".
 Be sure to read it.

 # Contact
-Feel free to contact the first author Hideaki Kim (hideaki.kin.cn@hco.ntt.co.jp).
+Feel free to contact the first author Hideaki Kim (hideaki.kin@ntt.com).